axelerant/testimonials-widget/readme.txt

 * Default image size is based upon Thumbnail size in Media Settings
 * Gravatar image is configured in the Avatar section of Discussion Settings
+* When plugin is uninstalled, all data and settings are deleted

 = Languages =